Iron Age Penwith

 The people of this time lived in roundhouses and courtyard houses, engaging in trade and business, riding horses, farming and living in a more complex society than their predecessors.

-The druids, ovates and bards utilised many of the existing ancient sites in the area, carrying into the new time the influence of ancient customs, but iron agesociety was different from that of the bronze age.
-As custodians of religion, law, custom and music, they had their trial origins and allegiances, yet they seemed also to act as a uniting, national influence.
+The druids, ovates and bards utilised many of the existing ancient sites in the area, carrying into the new time the influence of ancient customs, but iron age society was different from that of the bronze age.
+As custodians of religion, law, custom and music, they had their tribal origins and allegiances, yet they seemed also to act as a uniting, pan-tribal, national influence.
 Artisans often travelled too.
 So there was a unity and a diversity across Britain.

 Chûn Castle, from near Boswens menhir

-Early in the occupation, the Penwith tin trade was affected by discoveries of tin in Spain, underccutting Cornwall and supplying more easily the Mediterranean heart of the empire.
+Early in the Roman time, the Penwith tin trade was affected by discoveries of tin in Spain, undercutting Cornwall and supplying more easily the Mediterranean heart of the empire.
 Cornwall went into a downturn, becoming a backwater.
 There might have been hard times.

 In the later Roman period the Spanish sources dried up, the value of tin rose and Cornwall underwent an economic and cultural revival, prompted partly by trade revival and partly by Christian-based modernising influences.